tvtroid/tvtroid.github.io/cassandra/_posts/2021-12-25-introduction-to-cassandra.md

 There are 2 kinds of replication strategies in Cassandra:
 - **SimpleStrategy** is used when you have just one data center.
 - **NetworkTopologyStrategy** is used when you have (or plan to have) multiple data centers.

+## Write operation in Cassandra

+The coordinnator sends a write request to replicas.
+If all the replicas are up, they will receive write request regardless of their consitency level.

+### Consistency level

+It determines how many nodes will respond back with the success acknowledgment.

+The node will respond back with the success acknowledgment if data is written successfully to the commit log and mem-table.

+_In a single data center with replication factor is three, three replicas will receive write request.
+If consistency level is one, only one replica will respond back with the success acknowledgment, and the remaining two will remain formant.

+Suppose if remaining two replicas lose data due to node down oe something else, Cassandra will make the row connsistent by it's built-in repair mechanism._